temporalio/documentation/docs/application-development/observability.md

 ### Remove search attributes

-To remove a Search Attribute that was previously set, set it to an empty array, `[]`.
+To remove a Search Attribute that was previously set, set it to an empty array: `[]`.

 <Tabs
 defaultValue="go"